 5. Conclusion

 This study identifies the common errors in the DeepSeek-V3 outputs according to the MQM framework: accuracy, terminology, fluency, and locale convention errors.
-To address these issues, four post-editing strategies are proposed, namely semantic correction, terminology standardization, fluency enhancement and cultural annotation.
+To address these issues, four post-editing strategies are proposed, namely semantic correction, terminology standardization, fluency enhancement, and cultural annotation.
 These strategies aim to mitigate the limitations of machine translation in preserving ethnic cultural nuances.
 The findings not only enhance the understanding of MT’s constraints in maintaining cultural literacy but also offer practical guidance for the development of culturally sensitive translation technologies.

 This research focuses on the subject of Zhuang people’s folktales but may overlook regional and thematic variations within Zhuang oral traditions.
 To some extent, DeepSeek-V3 encounters challenges in translating certain high cultural and artistic elements embedded in Zhuang folktales.
 Additionally, the insensitivity of machine translation to cultural nuances and grammatical structures compromises both linguistic accuracy and cultural authenticity.
 Future improvements could involve expanding databases to incorporate dialectal variations and underrepresented stories, thus capturing a richer array of cultural nuances.
 Enhanced computer algorithms sensitive to subtleties can minimize errors in MT when dealing with cultural metaphors and subtexts.
 Advanced translations of Zhuang folktales necessitate both human creativity and technological proficiency.
 The integration of responsive AI with meticulous post-editing ensures accurate translations.
 This collaborative process combines technical expertise with human sensitivity, enabling the global dissemination of Chinese national folktales while preserving their vitality in multicultural and digital contexts.